 The train takes roughly 15 hours to cross Northern Europe.

-There's the budget reclining seat option, six-bed couchette choice or four-bed sleeper.
+There’s the budget reclining seat option or the couchette option.

 For Smith, this journey was his first ever sleeper train experience, on a high school French exchange.
 The students were sleeping in couchettes, but he sneaked a look inside the sleeping cars: